-We help dentists plan for many phases of their careers and ultimately their financial independence.
+We help dentists plan a financial path through the different phases of their career towards the goal of financial independence.
 Retirement and transition planning conversations take place throughout many of our meetings.
 The key here is to strategically invest money according to a well thought out and implemented plan.

 For more information on financial planning for dentists please use the following hyperlink.
-Financial Planning for Dentists
+Financial Planning Services

 Why do Dentists need a Retirement / Transition Plan?

-1. Relying on the sale of a practice to fund your future lifestyle can be risky business.
+1. Relying on the sale of a practice to fund your future lifestyle can potentially be risky business.
 In general, we tend to overvalue what is closest to us and your practice is likely no different.
-The sale of a practice can fund some of your retirement, depending on lifestyle and sales price.
-If you think your practice is valued at $500,000 and it's really only worth $400,000, then what?
-A retirement plan can help ensure you're able to walk away on your terms, regardless of the sale price.
+The sale of a practice goes toward funding your retirement.
+How long that lasts will be impacted by the sales price of the practice and your lifestyle in retirement.
+If you think your practice is valued at $500,000 and it is only worth $400,000, then what?
+A retirement plan can help ensure you are able to walk away on your terms, regardless of the sale price.

 2. Retirement plans can help fund practice buyout.
 Some retirement plans can be strategically set up to help fund an installment sale of a practice while continuing to build retirement assets.

-3. Evolving tax rates.
+3. Tax rates.
 Depending on how much and where you are saving could determine when your retirement funds will be taxed and by how much.
-Tax rates are at historical lows right now and the likelihood of rates staying this low are, in our opinion, low.
+Tax rates are at historical lows right now and the likelihood of rates staying this low, in our opinion.

 5. Asset protection.
-Early in your career you likely have significant liabilities, however; as your career blossoms those liabilities are generally reduced and you have the opportunity to build assets up to become significant.
+Early in your career you likely have significant liabilities, however; as your career blossoms those liabilities are generally reduced, and you have the opportunity to build significant assets.
 Working with your legal advisor can help ensure these assets are protected with proper titling and entity structure.
 Also, certain strategies may help protect your assets from creditors.

 A comprehensive financial plan can help you determine what investment, insurance, tax, and protection strategies are appropriate for your situation.

-No matter where you are in your dental career, thinking about how you're your life will look like after practice ownership and what steps you need to take today can help you pursue financial independence.
+No matter where you are in your dental career, thinking about how you're your life will look like after practice ownership and what steps you need to take today can help you plan your financial path.
 This can give you the flexibility you need to take control of your next phase of life.